What’s the difference between surety bonds and insurance?

 Another difference between surety bonds and insurance is the level of financial information needed from the principal to underwrite a bond.

 Smaller contractors sometimes face challenges in providing the accounting information a surety may ask to see.
 They may need to hire a CPA with construction experience.
 The CPA will help them prepare their financials, including a percentage-of-completion statement with a schedule of completed and uncompleted projects.

 Accounting is important because it affects a contractor’s balance sheet.
 That, in turn, determines the size of the bond it can qualify for and the pricing it will receive.
 Without detailed financials, contractors are limited in the projects they can pursue.
 Some contractors will simply fall back on credit-based bonds that are tied to their personal credit.

 Old Republic Surety helps contractors grow by improving their financial presentations.
-We sit down with them and explain how the accounting affects their balance sheet.
+We sit down with them and explain how accounting affects their balance sheet.
 I know of several clients we’ve taken from a credit-based program (FastBonds) to a standard program.

-Unlike many lines of insurance, surety is a relationship-driven business.
+Unlike many lines of insurance, the surety is a relationship-driven business.
 We really get to know our clients.
 We visit with the owners and managing partners.
 We go to the job sites.
 It’s a relationship built on mutual loyalty to one another.
-Making sure our clients understand the ABCs of surety bonds is just the beginning.
+Making sure our clients understand the ABCs of surety bonds for construction is just the beginning.
 For more information about contract bonds, or to find an agency near you that is appointed with Old Republic Surety, contact your local branch.

 Wayne Messick is the Bond Manager for Old Republic Surety's Birmingham Branch.
 He has over 40 years of surety industry experience.
 He worked at Continental Insurance Companies, Lawyers Surety and CNA Surety before joining Old Republic Surety in June, 2011.